 WELCOME BACK TO THE Y

 We missed you!
-It’s been hard to be away from the people we care about but thank you for persevering and doing your part to stay safe.
-We’ve been carefully planning to reopen our facilities and reactivate key programs in the safest manner possible so you can access the services and support you miss and need the most.
+It was hard to be away from the people we care about but thank you for persevering and doing your part to stay safe.
 The way we’ll interact with each other will be different, but at the Y, you’ll always be able to connect with people, improve your health and wellness, nurture your children’s potential and help strengthen our community.